serlo/.github/profile/README.md

 and discuss where your contribution is needed the most.
 You can reach us via [de@serlo.org](mailto:de@serlo.org).

 We are also hiring!
-To achieve our mission we are looking for talented backend and frontend software developers who are passionate about education.
+To achieve our mission, we are looking for talented backend and frontend software developers who are passionate about education.
 Have a look at our open job position: